munificent/craftinginterpreters/book/global-variables.md

 1. That recursively calls `parsePrecedence()` to parse the right-hand operand.
 1. That calls `variable()` again for parsing `b`.
 1. Inside that call to `variable()`, it looks for a trailing `=`.
-It sees one and thus parses the rest of the program as an assignment.
+It sees one and thus parses the rest of the line as an assignment.

 In other words, the parser sees the above code like: